From hiring to firing : how to create an amazing working relationship with a virtual assistant

 A task is a statement of vision and intention.
 The more clearly we write our tasks, the more clearly we think.
 Clarity in writing tasks is a useful practice. - Kourosh Dini

-Setting up the technology to improve your collaboration
+Setting up collaboration technology

 You can improve your collaboration and overall productivity by making sure you are using technology to your advantage.